ncatlab/nlab-content/pages/2/2/5/0/522/content.md

 Since universal bundles are examples of this construction, we here speak of _generalized universal bundles_.
 Another appropriate term might be _generalized path fibrations_.

 One generalizaton of "generalized universal bundles" is that the objects in question need not be groupoidal, i.e. they behave like [[directed space]]s.
-In this case the [[homotopy pullback]]s familiar from topology are replaced by [[2-limit|lax limit]]s, or rather by [[comma object]] constructions.
+In this case the [[homotopy pullback]]s familiar from topology are replaced by [[comma object]] constructions.
 This is useful in various applications.
 For instance the constructions [[category of elements]] and [[Grothendieck construction]] can be understood as such directed homotopy pullbacks of the point.

 #Definition#